-Before the baptism of Jesus, very few people in Israel knew it.
-Even the devil was very little embarrassed because Jesus kept a low profile in the home of his parents.
-But the moment he was anointed with the power of the Holy Spirit, everything changed.
+Before the baptism of Jesus, very few people in Israel knew him.
+Even the devil was very little bothered because Jesus kept a low profile in the home of his parents.
+But the moment Jesus Christ was anointed with the power of the Holy Spirit, everything changed.
 All the darkness and evil began to tremble.
-Satan and all the demons started to tremble.
+Satan and all the demons started to shake.
 The devil was so afraid of the mighty power that Jesus had just acquired.
 It is the same anointing of the Holy Spirit operating in the lives of many Christians that Satan seeks to extinguish today.
-Satan never slept by launching a campaign of false accusations against Christ before God in heaven.
+Satan never slept as he launched a campaign of false accusations against Jesus Christ before God in Heaven.
 Some of these charges were:

-“This so-called Son of you will abuse your name and the authority you gave him”
+“That so-called son of your will misuse your name and the authority you gave him”

-“The so-called savior will be occupied with pleasures, treasures and the kingdom of the world”
+“He will be taken up by pleasures, treasures and the kingdom of the world”

 Hear what the written Word of God says: